 SSL and Certificates

-Does CtrlFreak work with self-signed certificates?
+Does CtrlFreak support self-signed certificates?

 What does the SSL Health screen do?